 Math coaching sessions can meet any math needs ranging from medication math problems to doctoral level statistics courses.
 Doctoral students are encouraged to discuss tutoring needs with the course instructor before contacting CAPS.
 Some instructors would rather have the student work with them first before connecting with the CAPS math coach.

 The Miner Library liaison assists with database searches for literature review.

-Amber Clay, Stephanie Murphy, and Jesus Recio – Near Peer Mentors
+Stephanie Murphy, Megan Reynolds, Alexa Kelley – Near Peer Mentors

 The near peer mentors provide help with study methods that increase effective and efficient study habits and improve preparation for exams.
 They specifically use the teach-back method as part of this work.
 Because near peer mentors have graduated from the APNN program, they can also provide support and guidance related to navigating the demands of an accelerated nursing program.